 My puppies have usually either one or both Champion parents.
 They are microchipped, health checked, DNA tested for Copper Toxicosis and registered with Dogswest.

-All of my dogs have been tested for congenital and non-congenital eye diseases and have been declared free of them.
+Many of my dogs have been tested for congenital and non-congenital eye diseases and have been declared free of them.

 At the end of the 19th century the Bedlington Terrier was described by Desmond Morris, writing in Dogs a Dictionary of Dog Breeds, as